My Awarded Projects

 As a vocal coach and accompanist, Mr. Wu has worked with artists such as Vinson Cole, Susanne Mentzer, and Nancy Gustafson.
 In 2009 he was a participant in the first Castleton Music Festival, by invitation of Maestro Lorin Maazel to prepare the production of “Beggar’s Opera” by Benjamin Britten.
 In 2012-2013 he was a fellow at the Tanglewood Music Center, where he worked closely with the vocal arts program.
 Most recently, Mr. Wu was principal coach/pianist for the productions of Fidelio and Traviata at the Shippensburg Music Festival, and served on the faculty at the Torggler Vocal Institute.

 A member of Pi Kappa Lambda, Mr. Wu received his Bachelor’s degree from Northwestern University and Master’s degrees from both University of Michigan and Northwestern.
 He is the recipient of the Distinguished Achievement Award from the Juilliard School, the Felicia Montealegre Fellowship from the Tanglewood Music Center, and the Collaborative Piano Fellowship from Bard College.
-He is currently pursuing two D.M.A. degrees at the Eastman School of Music, where he served as president of OSSIA New Music and performs regularly with the Musica Nova Ensemble.
-His teachers include Nelita True, Jean Barr, James Giles, and Martin Katz.
+He received two D.M.A. degrees from the Eastman School of Music, where he served as president of OSSIA New Music and performed regularly with the Musica Nova Ensemble.
+Mr. Wu currently resides in Arlington, VA, and works with various arts organizations in the area.

 Selected Ligeti Etudes